nkabbara/nkabbara.github.io/tango/book/embody.md

 ## Ideas

+* Permanent student
 * Your worth at milongas changes because you feel like people evaluate you on how you dance, not on who you are or how you are as a person.
-* Is there room for 'a mantra to get into the music zone?'
+* a mantra to get into the music zone.
+How to stop learning mode and practice mode and actually dance.
 * Are you a frog or a horse: use analogies of types of people and how to break them in.
 Boling frogs (gradual or immidiate like breaking in a horse).
 Study the sources of these to see how you can work them in at some point into this chapter.
 * Remember that eventually we need to revisit rejection in this chapter and how we got over it by embodying the identity of a dancer.
 > It's not about how well you play, it's how you feel about what you play.